-Better research into water theft is needed in the MDB where, as elsewhere, water resource use is transboundary by nature.
+Better research into water theft is especially needed in the MDB where, as elsewhere, water resource use is transboundary by nature.
 This means that annual water allocation trade rules and mechanisms allow water to be used anywhere [18], particularly in the south (e.g., NSW, VIC and SA).
-That is, water can originate in NSW but be traded and then used in SA with increased threat of theft along the broader delivery network.
-Theft detection, prosecution, and conviction will be less certain if there are inconsistent legislative and prosecution approaches for MDB state water regulators and managers.
+For example, water can originate in NSW but be traded and then used in SA with increased threat of theft along the broader delivery network.
+Theft detection, prosecution, and conviction will be less certain if there are inconsistent legislative and prosecution approaches for MDB State water regulators and managers.